richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

-#### Data Type Tuning
+#### Columnstore and Archival Compression
-…ensures that column definitions align with actual data usage to reduce memory and storage costs
+...compress data vertically across columns for analytic workloads that scan large data sets

-- **Right-Sizing Types**: use `int` instead of `bigint`, `date` instead of `datetime`, and `money` instead of `decimal(18,4)` when appropriate
+- **Columnstore Indexes**: ideal for fact tables with billions of rows; optimized for aggregation and scanning, not row-by-row access
-- **Impact on Performance**: smaller data types mean smaller indexes, more rows per page, and less memory usage in query execution
+- **Clustered vs. Nonclustered**: clustered columnstore replaces the base table; nonclustered overlays a rowstore
-- **String Optimization**: avoid using `nvarchar(max)` or `varchar(max)` unless necessary; define appropriate lengths
+- **Archival Compression**: adds an extra layer of compression for cold data, saving space at the cost of CPU during decompression
-- **Precision Control**: for financial or statistical data, ensure the scale and precision match business requirements—don't default to overly wide types
+- **Azure Benefit**: columnstore and archival compression are fully supported and often recommended for storage-optimized Azure SQL configurations
-- **Schema Discipline**: enforce consistent type usage across tables to simplify query writing and avoid implicit conversions
+- **When to Use**: data warehouse scenarios, telemetry, and history tables with high read-to-write ratios

 <!-- ------------------------- ------------------------- -->

 #### File and Filegroup Placement Strategies
-…ensures optimal I/O throughput and manageability by distributing data and log files across storage volumes
+...ensures optimal I/O throughput and manageability by distributing data and log files across storage volumes

 - **Filegroups**: group related tables and indexes into named containers to control where data lives and simplify backups
 - **Data File Placement**: spread data files across separate disks or storage accounts to balance I/O and avoid hotspots